JoshuaSchilz/miniSCIDOM_tensor/README.md

 ## Running the UI Online
 - The program uses the zrok api to expose the streamlit application to a public URL.

-- `setup.sh` - setup up the neccesary containers and packages to be used for a standalone functioning. **Can take quite a while**
+- `setup.sh` - setup up the necessary containers and packages to be used for a standalone functioning. **Can take quite a while**
 - `run_app.sh` - verify all the installation files and run the zrok application.

 - Before running zrok, please create an account on `myzrok.io`, get the account token from `api-v1.zrok.io` and save it in zrok.env file in the main directory.